-3 What is the setting? setting:
+What is the setting?
+5

-5 want to send?
+(5) What message do I want to send?

 Use the mind map to write a rough draft and then, after you have edited the draft, write your play neatly in the space provided.
 You can build up your characters through what they say.
 Write the exact words that your characters say.
-Fill in the names of your characters in the left-hand column and then write what they say in
+Fill in the names of your characters in the left-hand column and then write what they say in the present tense.

-Describe the setting Present tense.
+Describe the setting Terise.
 Names of characters What they say in the present tense

-Date: We We the learners in your group read the play you have written. ere they able to follow the plot?
-Did they recognise the aracters in your play?
+Date: Let the learners in your group read the play you have written.
+Were they able to follow the plot?
+Did they recognise the characters in your play?
+TEACHER: Sign Date 57